marciopmm/LoShuMagicSquare/README.md

 6 + 5 + 4 = 15

 ## The solution
 Make a 3x3 matrix and changes the values of each index based on the sum of index, columns as diagonals.
+The values are stored in 2 arrays called "number1" and "number2", and they're filled with ramdom numbers.
+The random numbers are then switched with the matrix rows, and a method is called (IsMagicSquare), that checks if the matrix is equals to 15 when it sums the rows, columns and diagonals.
+If the method returns "false", it start the iteration all over again, until it finds a "true" return.